The Definitive Guide to Video Streaming Technology in 2022

 When you record a video on a camera, the RAW video files are made up of thousands of still frames that produce the fluid motion that we know as video.
 However, these files are very bulky which makes them un-streamable.
 In order for them to be made streamable, they need to be converted into a digital file.

 In order to convert videos into a digital file, stills that are duplicates and deemed unnecessary are thrown out or compressed for transportation.
 A codec, which is a portmanteau for “coder-decoder,” is the technology that makes that happen.
+There are 2 types of codecs: audio codecs and video codecs.

 Basically, a codec packs up the video files that it receives, transports them from one stop in the streaming process to the next.
 They keep their contents compact to make it easy for them to travel over the internet.